Family and Medical Leave (FMLA)

 Step 1: Request for Family and Medical Leave (to be completed when in consultation with physician)

-Step 2: Complete one the below Medical Certifications based on the type of leave request.
-Forms are to be completed by the physical 30 days prior to beginning of leave.
+Step 2: After receiving your Request for FMLA form, Human Resources will send one of the below Medical Certifications based on the type of leave request.
+Forms are to be completed by the Physician 30 days prior to beginning of leave.

 - Certification of Health Care Provider for Employee's Serious Health Condition